kobalazs/simple-persist-core/README.md

 ## Caveats

 ### Multi-instance use
-SimplePersist is the best fit for singleton use.
+SimplePersist is best fit for singleton use.
 Class instances are not observed, meaning multiple instances of the same class can cause unexpected behavior:
 ```ts
 const foo1 = new Foo();
 foo1.bar = 'baz';